otavioschwanck/fzf-lua-enchanted-files/README.md

 # fzf-lua-enchanted-files

 A high-performance Neovim plugin that enhances `fzf-lua.files()` with intelligent file history tracking and smart prioritization.
-Recently selected files appear at the top of your file picker with zero duplicates, making navigation lightning-fast even in massive codebases.
+Recently selected files appear at the top of your file picker, making navigation lightning-fast even in massive codebases.

 ## ✨ Features